 When you are ready to start a freelance writing career, there are numerous ways to find work.
 Network with other writers, post to job boards, and respond to ads, and you’ll have a full calendar quickly.

 The best thing about freelance writing is that you can fit it into your preferred schedule.
 You don’t have to clock in during a specific time.
 As long as you submit your work by the deadline, you will get paid!

 There are also so many types of freelance writing; check out this post for 14 specialties for freelance writers!
 Consider niching down so that you can earn even more.

 Most freelance writers charge per word, with the going rates ranging anywhere from $0.05 per word to $0.25 per word.

-Final Thoughts: Find a Remote Bilingual Job That You Love
+Final Thoughts: Finding Remote Bilingual Jobs That You Love

 When you have the ability to speak multiple languages, you already have skills that set you apart from a lot of the competition!

-Regardless if a job has a bilingual requirement, being fluent in multiple languages is almost always a huge asset – even for the more common work at home jobs.
-So if you don’t see your dream job on this list, be sure to list your bilingual skills on your resume anyway, and you may see even more opportunities open up!
+Regardless if a job has a bilingual requirement, being fluent in multiple languages is almost always a huge asset – even for the more common work-at-home jobs.
+So if you don’t see your dream job on this list, be sure to list your bilingual skills on your resume, and you may see even more opportunities open up!

 Whether it’s freelance, part-time, or a short-term gig, start putting your bilingual skills to use, and it could eventually lead to a full-time position.
 Find the companies that will work with your current situation, and see where it takes you!